ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Agents/TaskQueueDirector/index.rst

-Systems / WorkloadManagement / <SETUP> / Agents / TaskQueueDirector - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Agents / TaskQueueDirector - Sub-subsection
 ====================================================================================

 The TaskQueue Director Agent controls the submission of pilots via the PilotDirectors.